‘Unacceptable’: S Jaishankar says he raised matter of Indians in Russia-Ukraine conflict with Moscow

 At least three Indians are known to have been killed in the war zone so far.

-Stating that Indian citizens being recruited by the Russian Army amid the country’s war on Ukraine is “unacceptable”, External Affairs Minister S Jaishankar said on Thursday that New Delhi had raised the issue with Moscow, ANI reported.
+Stating that it is “unacceptable that Indian citizens find themselves” being recruited by the Russian Army amid the country’s war on Ukraine, External Affairs Minister S Jaishankar said on Thursday that he had raised the issue with Moscow, ANI reported.

 Jaishankar met his Russian counterpart Sergey Lavrov on the sidelines of the Shanghai Cooperation Organisation summit in Kazakhstan’s capital Astana.